-In truth, David's wants had become most pressing.2 He needed food to support him till he could reach a place of safety.
+In truth, David's wants had become most pressing.^{fm2} He needed food to support him till he could reach a place of safety.
 For he dared not show himself by day, nor ask any man for help.
 And he needed some weapon with which, in case of absolute necessity, to defend his life.
 We know that it was the Sabbath, because the shewbread of the previous week, which was removed on that day, had to be eaten during its course.
-It affords sad evidence of the decay into which the sanctuary and the priesthood had fallen, that Ahimelech and Abiathar could offer David no other provisions for his journey than this shewbread; which, according to the letter of the law, only the priests might eat, and that within the sanctuary (Leviticus 24:9).
-But there was the higher law of charity (Leviticus 19:18), which was rightly regarded as overruling every merely levitical ordinance, however solemn (comp.
-Matthew 12:5; Mark 2:25).
-If it was as David pretended, and the royal commission was so important and so urgent, it could not be right to refuse the necessary means of sustenance to those who were engaged on it, provided that they had not contracted any such levitical defilement as would have barred them from access to the Divine Presence (Leviticus 15:18).
+It affords sad evidence of the decay into which the sanctuary and the priesthood had fallen, that Ahimelech and Abiathar could offer David no other provisions for his journey than this shewbread; which, according to the letter of the law, only the priests might eat, and that within the sanctuary ("Leviticus was rightly regarded as overruling every merely levitical ordinance, however solemn (comp.
+4125Matthew 12:5; 4125Mark 2:25).
+If it was as David pretended, and the royal commission was so important and so urgent, it could not be right to refuse the necessary means of sustenance to those who were engaged on it, provided that they had not contracted any such levitical defilement as would have barred them from access to the Divine Presence (^(RSB)Leviticus 15:18).
 For, viewed in its higher bearing, what were the priests but the representatives of Israel, who were all to be a kingdom of priests?
-This idea seems indeed implied in the remark of David (21:5): "And though the manner" (the use to which it is put) "be not sacred, yet still it will be made" (become) "sacred by the instrument," - either referring to himself as the Divine instrument about to be employed,3 or to the "wallet" in which the bread was to be carried, as it were, on God's errand.
+This idea seems indeed implied in the remark of David (11221:5): "And though the manner" (the use to which it is put) "be not sacred, yet still it will be made" (become) "sacred by the instrument," - either referring to himself as the Divine instrument about to be employed, ^{fm3} or to the "wallet" in which the bread was to be carried, as it were, on God's errand.
 By a similar pretense, David also obtained from the high-priest the sword of Goliath, which seems to have been kept in the sanctuary wrapt in a cloth, behind the ephod, as a memorial of God's victory over the might of the heathen.
-Most important of all, David, as we infer from 22:10, 15, appears to have "inquired of the Lord," through the high-priest - whatever the exact terms of that inquiry may have been.
+Most important of all, David, as we infer from 42222:10, 15, appears to have "inquired of the Lord," through the high-priest - whatever the exact terms of that inquiry may have been.
 In this also there was nothing strange, since David had done so on previous occasions, probably before entering on dangerous expeditions (22:15).